Subscribe Today

 Donna Rae Scheffert

-Donna Rae Scheffert, author, is a retired Leadership Development Specialist from the University of Minnesota Extension.
+Donna Rae Scheffert, author, is a writer and organizational consultant.
+She retired as a Leadership Development Specialist from the University of Minnesota Extension in 2009.
 She spent over 20 years creating leadership information, tools and training.
 She is the owner of online-leadership-tools.com

 How Does Ethics Relate to Leadership?

+It is essential that leaders include an assessment of ethics - the qualities and impacts of their actions on others.
+Ethics-tools can help.
 “Persons with integrity are trusted with leadership, executing our collective values and goals and making decisions that affect us all.
 They exemplify human values despite enormous pressures toward expediency and self-interest.
 Such individuals who have achieved respected leadership positions are held up as examples for all to follow.

 Marcia Mentkowski